MarvinVomberg/MarvinVomberg/README.md

 - 🌱 I’m currently learning Golang and Svelte and different js/php CMS Solutions
 - 📫 TBA

-I am eager to learn new framework and web languages.
-Currently I am looking into Go and Svelte.
+I am eager to learn new frameworks and web languages.
 My favourite tech stack is VILT (Vue.js, Inertia.js, Laravel and Tailwind CSS) I love building clean and DX friendly backends with state of the art standards.